SazumiVicky/sazumi-copilot/README.md

-Silicon souls awake at dawn
+Silicon dawn, where machines awake
-In virtual realms, they've learned to thrive
+In virtual skies, new stars will make
-Coding dreams, they weave and spawn
+Intelligence unfurls, a sweeping tide
-A future born, where humans strive
+Humanity's horizon, AI will provide

 ~ <b>By Sazumi Copilot</b> - 28 Mei 2024